+To address those questions, observations and analyses of ozone concentrations and 10-m surface wind are examined during the latter half of June 2015 when the highest ozone levels of the summer were observed.
+The objective of this study is to examine more broadly the spatial and temporal evolution of ozone concentrations during this entire period than has been done in the other studies completed to date.
+Since the observing assets were most abundant during the GSLSO3S in the southeast quadrant of Fig. 1.1, that sector of the Wasatch Front from Ogden in the north to the Salt Lake Valley to the south is emphasized.
+This sector also includes the Oquirrh Mountains and Tooele to the west and Wasatch Mountains to the east.
+For further reference, the main southern stem of the GSL is referred to as Gilbert Bay, while the nearly dessicated eastern branch of the GSL is called Farmington Bay.

-To reach the objectives of this study, the utilization of the data collected during the GSLSO3S to examine the spatial and temporal evolution of ozone when concentrations were highest during the latter half of June 2015.
-The focus is on the Salt Lake Valley and its immediate vicinity where the observing assets were most abundant.
-As a means to visualize the spatial and temporal differences in ozone in that region and period, 1 km horizontal resolution analyses of ozone concentrations and surface wind at 1-hr intervals were created using the University of Utah’s two-dimensional variational analysis (UU2DVAR) data assimilation system (Tyndall and Horel 2013).
+As a means to visualize the spatial and temporal differences in ozone in the aforemention region and period, 1 km horizontal resolution analyses of ozone concentrations and surface wind at 1-hr intervals were created using the University of Utah’s two-dimensional variational analysis (UU2DVAR) data assimilation system (Tyndall and Horel 2013).
 Case studies documenting the diurnal evolution of ozone concentrations are presented for 18 and 27 June 2015.
 In addition, 15-day averages (16-30 June 2015) are used to illustrate the typical diurnal evolution of ozone concentrations and surface wind.

 CHAPTER 2